 I started blogging in 2015 because of a feeling.
 I was in a very dark place in my life, which you can read more about here, and writing felt like something I needed to start doing again.

-I wrote a lot as a kid.
-Poetry, free verse, and personal essays with insights on life.
-I really, really loved it.
-But somewhere in my 20s, I stopped doing what I loved, which, though sad, now makes sense to me:
+I say again because I wrote a lot as a kid.
+Poetry, free verse, and personal essays with insights on life; I loved it and it came very naturally to me.
+But in my 20s I stopped doing what I loved, which, though sad, now makes a lot of sense to me:

-To help people discover the power of self-care and self-love;
+- To help people discover the power of self-care and self-love;

-To inspire people to care for themselves on a physical, mental, and spiritual level;
+- To inspire people to care for themselves on a physical, mental, and spiritual level;

 - To help people comprehend the necessity of commanding their need for daily self-care practices, with or without the approval of others.

-I want to give back in all the ways I’ve been given the chance to live completely as I am, through the sharing of my stories, insights, research, and commitment to emotional healing and evolvement.
+I care deeply for everyone walking this planet, particularly those in pain.
+I want us all to be well, and I want to contribute to the healing of our society, by giving back in all the ways I’ve been given the chance to heal through the sharing of my stories, insights, and research.

 I share resources.
 I share posts.
 I connect with my readers over email a couple of times a month, and I give away free resources.
-And I’m happy to be here.
+And I’m so happy to be here.

-I’m also happy you’re here and hope to connect with you soon. 🙂
+I’m also happy you’re here right now and hope to connect with you soon. 🙂